sebjameswml/morph_rsecon24/README.md

 To make your own program, you could either replace prog1.cpp with your own code, or incorporate the relevant parts of the CMakeLists.txt file into your own CMakeLists.txt in another project.

+## RSECon24 Workshop

+If you are attending the Research Software Engineering Conference [workshop on Sept 3 2024](https://virtual.oxfordabstracts.com/#/event/49081/submission/78) in Newcastle, please install the dependencies before the meeting!
+This is especially important if you wish to use your Mac or a non-Debian/Ubuntu Linux distro.
+Feel free to ask for help with this beforehand on this repository's [Issues](https://github.com/ABRG-Models/morphologica_template/issues).

 ## Dependencies